Homes Under the Hammer: Music

-During the stages of viewing the property, or whilst interviewing the buyer, licensed, well-known, and relevant music is normally played which is related to the property, or person buying.
+During the stages of viewing the property, or whilst interviewing the buyer, licensed music is normally played which is related to the property, or person buying.

 London-based composers Michael Burdett and Richard Cottle created the theme tune, musical beds and stings.

+For the final chords of the theme tune Burdett and Cottle used the 32ft open wood on the organ at the Welsh Presbyterian Church Charing Cross.